 FUNDING AREAS: Youth, teens

 IP TAKE: Mental health for teens is a big cause for this funder in Boston.

 Today, the Bennett Family Foundation supports small, local organizations that address specific needs of underserved populations.
 In Boston, the sole grantmaking focus is youth.
 Bennett funds programs that help teens get and stay connected to the community and boost the skills they need to be successful adults.
 Bennett youth grants in Boston have touched on topics like the juvenile justice system, behavioral health, homeless and runaway youth, suicide prevention, and arts for self-expression.
 In general, topics of interest to this funder have included education, health, mental health, nutrition, youth development, and economically disadvantaged people.
 Past grantees in Boston include Bridge Over Troubled Waters, Fenway Health, RAW Art Works, and Roca.

 The first step to get involved with this funder is to complete the online letter of inquiry form.
 If the foundation is interested, it will get in touch.
-You’ll receive an automated confirmation of receipt either way, but prospective grantseekers should know that not every inquiry gets a response from an actual person at the foundation.
+Nonprofits receive an automated confirmation of receipt either way, but prospective grantseekers should know that not every inquiry gets a response from an actual person at the foundation.
 There are no deadlines to submit this letter of inquiry, so send it in at any time.
 May and November are typically the months when this foundation distributes grant money.
 So, to be considered in the spring, send in a letter by April 1, or by October 1 for the fall round.
 Direct general question to the foundation at firstname.lastname@example.org or 610-941-7700.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)